twistedanarky/swags-todo/README.md

 - Once logged in, you can check off items by clicking the checkboxes
 - Click **"Logout"** to log out

-### GitHub Gist Sync (Optional)
+### GitHub Shared List (Optional)
-1. Click the **"Configure Gist"** button (⚙️ icon)
+1. Click the **"⚙️"** settings button
 2. Get a GitHub Personal Access Token:
    - Go to GitHub → Settings → Developer settings → Personal access tokens → Tokens (classic)
    - Click "Generate new token (classic)"
    - Give it a name and select the **"gist"** scope
    - Copy the generated token
 3. Paste the token in the configuration modal
-4. Optionally enter an existing Gist ID, or leave blank to create a new one
+4. Click "Save Token"
-5. Click "Save Configuration"
+5. Your todos will now sync automatically with everyone else using the app!

-6. Your todos will now sync automatically to GitHub Gist!
+**Note**: This is a **shared** todo list - everyone who configures their GitHub token will see and can modify the same list.

 ## Running the Project